FirelyTeam/firely-docs/vonk/deployment/reverseProxy/nginx.rst

         # the location of the Kestrel server.
         # See http://nginx.org/en/docs/http/ngx_http_core_module.html#location
         location / {
-            #This should match the location where you deployed the Vonk binaries with the Kestrel server.
+            #This should match the location where you deployed the Firely Server binaries with the Kestrel server.
             #This can be on the same machine as the Nginx server or on a separate dedicated machine
             proxy_pass http://localhost:4080;
             # The Kestrel web server we are forwarding requests to only speaks HTTP 1.1.